 Trademarking Your Label Name

-But when you're operating a business that offers a similar service to competitors, the rules for copyrighting that trade name might surprise you.
+When you're operating a business that offers a similar service to competitors, the rules for copyrighting that trade name might surprise you.

 Trade Names and Copyrights

-Build a Unique Brand
+Build a unique brand

 Legal Advice and Record Labels